-As part of the Company's annual impairment testing, the East Windsor CGU, which contains all of the Company's goodwill, was tested for impairment and the carrying amount of the East Windsor CGU was less than its estimated recoverable amount for both the 2021 and 2020 annual impairment tests.
+As part of the Company's annual impairment testing, the East Windsor CGU, which contains all of the Company's goodwill, was tested for impairment and the carrying amount of the East Windsor CGU falls within range of the estimated recoverable amount for both the 2022 and 2021 annual impairment tests.
 As such, no impairments were required for the East Windsor CGU.